 - Cash Assistance Program for Aged, Blind, and Disabled Legal Immigrants

 - An applicant whose monthly income is 125 % or less of the current poverty guidelines updated periodically in the Federal Register by the United States Department of Health and Human Service.

 Proof of Indigence

-The person may demonstrate that he or she is indigent by providing either of the following information, as applicable:
+A person may demonstrate that he/she is indigent by providing any of the following information, as applicable:

-- Proof of income from a pay stub or another form of proof of earnings, such as a bank statement that shows the individual meets the income criteria set forth in subdivision (b) of Section 68632 of the Government Code.
+- Proof of income that shows the individual meets the income criteria set forth in subdivision (b) of Section 68632 of the Government Code.